-- · the name or names of any agents, dealers or underwriters; - the purchase price of the securities being offered and the proceeds we will receive from the sale; - any over-allotment options under which underwriters may purchase additional securities from us; - any agency fees or underwriting discounts and other items constituting agents' or underwriters' compensation; - any initial public offering price; - · any discounts or concessions allowed or reallowed or paid to dealers; and - · any securities exchanges on which the securities may be listed.
+- the name or names of any agents, dealers or underwriters; - the purchase price of the securities being offered and the proceeds we will receive from the sale; - any over-allotment options under which underwriters may purchase additional securities from us; - any agency fees or underwriting discounts and other items constituting agents' or underwriters' compensation; - any initial public offering price; - any discounts or concessions allowed or reallowed or paid to dealers; and - any securities exchanges on which the securities may be listed.

 Underwriters, dealers and agents that participate in the distribution of the securities may be deemed to be underwriters as defined in the Securities Act and any discounts or commissions they receive from us and any profit on their resale of the securities may be treated as underwriting discounts and commissions under the Securities Act.
-The maximum commission or discount to be received by any NASD member or independent broker/dealer will not be greater than eight (8) percent for the sale or distribution of the securities.

 We will identify in the applicable prospectus supplement any underwriters, dealers or agents and will describe their compensation.
 We may have agreements with the underwriters, dealers and agents to indemnify them against specified civil liabilities, including liabilities under the Securities Act.

 Underwriters, dealers and agents may engage in transactions with or perform services for us or our subsidiaries in the ordinary course of their businesses.